Before You Begin

 - A verifiable permanent North Carolina residence address

 - A North Carolina Class C driver license that has been expired less than two years

-- On file with NCDMV a photo that was issued within the last five years
+- On file with NCDMV a photo that was issued within the last eight years (less than 65)

 - On file with NCDMV a Social Security number or a U.S. government-issued document indicating legal presence